appyeorg/appyev5/README.md

 The global `window` object provides useful stuff for the app.

-`window.config` is the user's config file (this is not a file object, but a JSON object).
+`window.configText` is the user's config file (this is not a file object, but a JSON object).

 `window.directory` are shortcuts to the system's directories.
 The following directories are available:
 - `window.directory.user` is the user's home directory.
-- `window.directory.apps` is the directory where the apps
+- `window.directory.apps.global` is the directory where the apps are stored.
 - `window.directory.apps[app.id]` is the directory of the app with the id `app.id`.
 - To get to the global apps directory, use `window.directory.apps.global`.
 - `window.directory.config` is the directory where the config(s) file is stored.
 - `window.directory.system` is the directory where the system files are stored.
 - `window.directory.dependencies` is the directory where the dependencies are stored.
+- `window.directory.share` is the directory where apps can store files that are shared between apps.

 Appye also provides the following async functions, these are stored in the dependencies directory:
 - `makeFile(opfsRoot, fileName, fileType, content)` creates a file.
 - `openApp(appID)` opens an app.
 - `updateAppIndex()` updates the app index, your install script should call this function after creating the app's content.
+This also updates other things like the config file.

 Please note that the best practice when loading in a app is to have the data (HTML, CSS, JS) in the app's directory and to load it in using blobs.